Program Statement and Reason

 Criteria for Donation

-Eligible staff who wish to donate to the Shared Sick Bank must meet the following criteria and observe the following guidelines:
+Eligible staff who wish to donate to the Shared Sick Bank must meet the donation criteria and observe the required guidelines:

 Once the transfer of accrued unused sick time occurs, the individual must have a minimum of ten (10) working days of their own sick time remaining.
 Staff who have less than ten (10) days of accrued unused sick time will not be permitted to donate.